arghjain29/Terraform_practice/README.md

 ## Notes

 - Several earlier Terraform examples are kept commented in `create_ec2/main.tf` for learning/reference, including the S3 bucket example and `depends_on` usage.
+- The remote-state example uses an S3 backend plus DynamoDB locking, so the backend resources must exist before the main configuration is initialized.
 - Ensure AWS credentials are configured in your environment before running Terraform.